-Menlo Park is uniquely threatened by climate change and uniquely positioned to tackle it.
+Menlo Park is uniquely threatened by climate change and is uniquely positioned to tackle it.

-Menlo Park's location on the shore of San Francisco Bay places approximately \$1.3 billion1 of property in our Belle Haven neighborhood at risk of flooding from climate change by as early as 2070.2 While it is impossible for Menlo Park alone to halt the global sea level rise that threatens our city, bold climate leadership on our part is perhaps our only hope of keeping sea level below the height of an "affordable" sea wall.
+Menlo Park's location on the shore of San Francisco Bay places approximately \$1.3 billion1 of property in our Belle Haven and Bayfront neighborhoods at risk of flooding from climate change by as early as 2070.2 While it is impossible for Menlo Park alone to halt the global sea level rise that threatens our city, bold climate leadership on our part is perhaps our only hope of keeping sea level below the height of an "affordable" sea wall.
 The San Francisquito Creek Joint Powers Authority estimated in a 2016 feasibility study that a combination of levees and sea walls built along the shoreline of Menlo Park and East Palo Alto to address just three feet of sea level rise would cost approximately \$100 million.3

 If we do not provide visible and inspiring leadership on climate and global greenhouse gas emissions continue rising at their current rate, no sea wall or levee will save the portion of our city between Route 101 and the Bay.
-That land, which includes a disproportionate percentage of our city's low income residents and residents of color, will be inundated and residents and businesses will have to permanently relocate.
-On the other hand, if we take a leadership position and our bold climate action inspires rapid and far reaching climate action by other cities, we may be able to save our Belle Haven neighborhood with a combination of sea walls and levees.
+That land, which includes a disproportionate percentage of our city's low-income residents and residents of color, will be inundated and residents and businesses will have to permanently relocate.
+On the other hand, if we take a leadership position and our bold climate action inspires rapid and far-reaching climate action by other cities, we may be able to save our Belle Haven and Bayfront neighborhoods with a combination of sea walls and levees.

-The good news is that if there is any city well positioned to lead on climate action, it is Menlo Park.
+The good news is that if there is any city well positioned to lead on climate action, it is Menlo

+Park.
 Located in Silicon Valley, our residents and leaders embrace innovation.
-Our county (San Mateo) is one of the wealthiest in the country, which means we have the financial resources to tackle the issue of climate change head on.
+Our county (San Mateo) is one of the wealthiest in the country, 4 which means we have the financial resources to tackle the issue of climate change head on.
+Analysis conducted by members of the Environmental Quality (EQC) Commission's Climate Action Plan subcommittee shows that every dollar spent now by the City on bold climate action can be expected to save City residents \$100 in future adaptation costs5 addressing sea level rise alone, not to mention the healthcare costs associated with treating ailments caused by air pollution (see "Natural Gas Phase Out" section below).

+The Bay is projected to rise 3.3 feet YEAR: 2070-2100

-Source: http://data.pointblue.org/apps/ocof/cms/index.php?page=flood-mag
+Source: http://data.pointblue.org/apps/ocof/cms/index.php?page=flood-map